eiskalteschatten/BookJournal/README.md

 ## Roadmap

 ### 0.7.0
+- [ ] Fix a bug that when a book's color is black, the book is shown as having no color
 - [ ] Print a book
 - [ ] Export book as PDF - https://www.npmjs.com/package/html-pdf
 - [ ] Choose book color automatically based on the primary color of the bookcover when the bookcover changes and no color is already set